Safety Data Sheet 250-1201

 Clean Air Act Section 112 (b) Hazardous Air Pollutants (HAPs): Not listed.

-Clean Air Act Section 602 Class I Substances: Not listed.
+Clean Air Act Section 602 Class I and II Substances: Not listed.

 DEA List I Chemicals (Precursor Chemicals: Not listed.